-The increase in revenues from the United States was primarily due to the favourable volume of Year-Round Products and Seasonal Products sold, as well as favourable pricing across all product lines, partially offset by higher sales programs.
-The increase includes a favourable foreign exchange impact of \$178 million.
+The increase in revenues from the United States was primarily due to the higher volume of Year-Round Products sold, as well as favourable product mix and pricing across all product lines, partially offset by a lower volume of Seasonal Products sold and higher sales programs.
+The increase includes a favourable foreign exchange impact of \$137 million.